Q. What is Horizons Giving Day 2021?

 Q. Can I make donations via a mobile device?

 Yes!
-Simply visit horizonsgivingday.org on your mobile device.
+Simply visit https://www.horizonsgivingday.org on your mobile device.

-You cannot pre-schedule your Horizons Giving Day gift, but you may make a donation to a participating nonprofit before or after the Horizons Giving Day.
-In order for your donation to be counted towards prize incentives awarded on Horizons Giving Day it must be made between midnight at 11:59 p.m. on May 16th, 2018.
+You cannot pre-schedule your Horizons Giving Day 2021 gift, but you may make a donation to a participating affiliate before or after the Horizons Giving Day 2021.
+In order for your donation to be counted towards prize incentives awarded on Horizons Giving Day 2021 it must be made between midnight at 11:59 p.m. on May 12, 2021.

 Please send an email to kmattox@HorizonsNational.org to request that we contact your organization of choice.

-Q. How will donations be distributed?Each donation made to a participating nonprofit will be disbursed directly from GiveGab via direct deposit within 24-48 hours.
+Q. How will donations be distributed?Each donation made to a participating affiliate will be disbursed directly from GiveGab via direct deposit within 24-48 hours.

 Q. What is state charitable solicitation registration?